Diceycle/Arknights-Material-Planner/README.md

 * This requires an installation of [TesseractOCR](https://github.com/tesseract-ocr/tesseract).
     * Prebuilt Binaries for Tesseract are available here: https://github.com/UB-Mannheim/tesseract/wiki
     * After installing, add the path to the Tesseract executable as the `tesseractExeLocation` config parameter.
-* You must always set `arknightsWindowName` to the name of the window that Arknights is running in.
-* The tool is configured to work with BlueStacks out of the box.
-If you do not play on BlueStacks these additional steps are necessary:
-    * Set `arknightsContainer` to `"genericWindow"`
+* `arknightsWindowName` uses sane defaults if left empty but some BlueStacks versions have different names, so you might need to change it to whatever it say in the to right corner of the window.
+* `arknightsContainer` supports `""BlueStacks"` and `"LDPLayer"`.
+If you are not using either of those you can set it to `"genericWindow"` and add the remaining configuration yourself:
-    * If the root window is not the one accepting input you need to adjust `arknightsInputWindowClass` to set a child window that does accept input
+    * If the root window is not the one accepting input you need to adjust `arknightsInputWindowClass` to set a child window that does accept input.
+Use the `FindArknightsWindow.exe` to find the names
-    * Finally, you might need to adjust the border values in `arknightsWindowBorder` for the screenshots to get cropped correctly.
+    * Also, you might need to provide the border values in `arknightsWindowBorder` for the screenshots to get cropped correctly.

 ### Recipe Display